reasonml/reason-react/website/README.md

 In the end, we spit out normal HTML, with all the JS dependencies (barring a few critical ones) removed, including ReactJS itself.
 It's a full, static website, super lightweight, portable, unfancy but good looking.

+During your development, most changes will be picked up at each browser refresh.
+If you change `siteConfig.js`, you need to restart the server for changes to take effect.

 ## Translations

 The entire site can be translated via the [Crowdin project](https://crowdin.com/project/reason-react).
 This repo only has the canonical english documentation.
 Don't manually editor things in `i18n/`.